OpenVoiceOS/ovos-gui-plugin-shell-companion/README.md

 nightmode will perform actions based on sunset/sunrise times

-currently only the homescreen changes to a simple clock with white text on black background
+- the homescreen changes to a simple clock with white text on black background
+- default brightness is reduced by 20%

 TODO, spec nighttime actions:
 - lower volume
-- set max brightness
 - enable autodim

 ## DEPRECATION WARNING